Meux Home: Conversion to museum and legacy

 The city of Fresno purchased the mansion from the nephew of Anne Meux in 1973 for $55,000.
 It began a restoration process estimated to cost an additional $50,000.
 Following the completed restoration, it was placed on the National Register of Historic Places in 1975 and opened to visitors as a museum the same year.
 The building is also listed on the city of Fresno register of historic places as well as the Fresno county list of historic places.
 The museum showcases local history as well as the Victorian style dating back to the 1890s.

 In 2004, a small scale replica of the Meux Home was built in a new city park called "Trolley Creek" in southeast Fresno.

 In 2021, there was a discussion about changing the name of the museum due to Thomas Meux's connection to the Confederate States Army.
 No name change was agreed upon.

 It is one the oldest homes in Fresno and is significant for its elaborate style and for remaining mostly unchanged from its time of construction.

 Design

-The Meux Home sits at the intersection of Tulare and R street on the east end of downtown Fresno.
+The Meux Home sits at the intersection of Tulare and R streets on the east end of downtown Fresno.
 It consists of two stories, a basement and attic rooms.
 It is asymmetrical in style and reflects the eclectic architectural tastes of its era.